ringcentral/ringcentral-api-docs/docs/voice/supervision.md

 ### Dual Channel Call Streaming ( Call Supervision and Monitoring)

-The dual channel call streaming [API](https://developers.ringcentral.com/api-reference/Call-Control/superviseCallParty) allows to receive a real time audio stream for each of the two parties involved in the call.
-The primary use case is a contact center app wishing to monitor a call between a customer and an agent with high quality audio stream for individual parties.
+The dual channel call streaming [API](https://developers.ringcentral.com/api-reference/Call-Control/superviseCallParty) allows to receive a real time audio stream for each of the two parties involved in the call.The primary use case is a contact center app wishing to monitor a call between a customer and an agent with high quality audio stream for individual parties.

-This API is an enhancement of the Supervision API whereby there will be a seperate supervsion API request for each party.
+This API is an enhancement of the Supervision API whereby there will be a separate supervision API request for each party.

-All the other prerquisites and conditions are exactly same as the Supervision API, the only differene is that this API endpoint is at the party level instead of being at a call session level (like the Supervision API).
-In case of dual channel call streaming there will be a seperate API call for each of the call party to provide seperate audio streams(One for the agent and one for the customer).
+All the other prerequisites and conditions are exactly same as the Supervision API, the only difference is that this API endpoint is at the party level instead of being at a call session level (like the Supervision API).
+In case of dual channel call streaming there will be a separate API call for each of the call party to provide separate audio streams for each call participant(One for the agent and one for the customer).

 ```HTTP tab="Raw"
 POST /restapi/v1.0/account/accountId/telephony/sessions/{sessionId}/parties/{partyId}/supervise HTTP/1.1